zeroluck/docs/sources/admin-guide/configuration/index.md

 * _Base DN:_ This contains the location of the Active Directory/LDAP
   tree from where the Gluu Server shall read the user information.

-* _Enabled:_ This check-box is to save and push the changes and only to be used when the server administrator has entered all the required values.
+* _Enabled:_ This check-box is used to save and push the changes.
+Do not use this unless the server administrator has entered all the required values.

 * _Change Bind Password:_ This can be used for a new password or to change any existing password.

-If any organization has multiple Active Directory/LDAP server, click on **Add source LDAP server** and add the additional server information.
+If your organization has a multiple Active Directory/LDAP server, click on **Add source LDAP server** and add the additional server information.
 Please remember that a *failover server* is not a new server.

 ## Inum LDAP Server